 The ride-hailing company has teamed up with Barclays, the credit card division of UK-based Barclays PLC, to launch what is shaping up to be an excellent no-fee rewards credit card for millennials, urbanites and business travelers alike.
 The new offering, dubbed the Uber Visa Card, will be available nationwide Nov.
 2.

 Uber’s first branded credit card lets cardholders earn 4% back on dining, 3% on hotels and airfare, 2% on online purchases including Uber, online shopping and video and music streaming services, and 1% on most everything else.
 Individually, the bonus categories are similar to those of a few existing no-fee cards with special category bonuses.
 But the Uber Visa Card’s 4-3-2-1 cashback rewards structure makes for a leading bonus category rewards credit card.

 And that 4% cashback bonus makes the Uber Visa Card a leader in dining rewards.

 Heavy Uber-app users need look no further for a cashback offering.
-However, to get the best bang for their buck, they should pair the Uber Visa Card with a flat-rate 2% cashback card such as the Citi® Double Cash Card or PayPal Cashback Mastercard®.
+However, to get the best bang for their buck, they should pair the Uber Visa Card with a flat-rate 2% cashback card such as the Citi® Double Cash Card – 18 month BT offer (Earn 1% cash back when you buy and 1% cash back as you pay for those purchases) or PayPal Cashback Mastercard®.

 The Uber Visa Card boasts an impressive 4-3-2-1 rewards program, as described above, in addition to other bonuses.
 But those aren’t the only perks this car packs.
 The company is clearly making a play for millennials, with unique benefits like account credits for digital subscription services (a la Netflix or Hulu) and mobile phone protection.